Why Tm Calculators Disagree: Which Tm Value Should You Trust?

 - •Tm is the temperature at which 50% of DNA duplexes are dissociated — it depends on sequence, salt concentration, oligo concentration, and mismatches.

-- •The nearest-neighbor (NN) method (SantaLucia 1998) is the gold standard with ±1-2°C accuracy, accounting for dinucleotide stacking interactions.
+- •The nearest-neighbor (NN) method (SantaLucia 1998) is the preferred method for most primer decisions because it accounts for dinucleotide stacking interactions.

 - •Mg²⁺ stabilizes DNA more effectively than Na⁺ at equivalent concentrations.
 In PCR buffers, the Mg²⁺ concentration often dominates the salt effect.